article

 Wegovy vs Trulicity: side effects

-Like many drugs in the GLP-1 receptor agonist family, the most common side effects for Wegovy and Trulicity are nausea, diarrhea, and vomiting.
+Like many drugs in the GLP-1 receptor agonist family, some of the most common side effects for Wegovy and Trulicity are nausea, diarrhea, and vomiting.
 But, there are more serious side effects you should be aware of before taking them.
 Here’s what to look out for:

 Wegovy side effects